Accessible Adventures in Western Montana + Glacier National Park

 Lee Metcalf National Wildlife Refuge

-Located near Stevensville, the Lee Metcalf National Wildlife Refuge boasts more than 240 species of birds plus large mammals such as white-tailed deer, yellow-bellied marmots, porcupines and beavers.
+Located near Stevensville, the Lee Metcalf National Wildlife Refuge is home to more than 240 species of birds plus large mammals such as white-tailed deer, yellow-bellied marmots, porcupines and beavers.
 A half-mile, paved, accessible trail begins at the parking lot, leading to a picnic area.
 Additionally, Wildfowl Lane is a 3-mile county road through the southern half of the refuge that provides a close look at ponds packed with waterfowl.

 Travelers' Rest State Park Trail